-You don’t need to have a whole speech memorized, but please, bro, for the sake of scoring big points, talk to the guy looking at your models.
-It should not take much time out of your game, and you can make sure all the boxes are checked by the time he leaves.
+You don’t need to have a whole speech memorized, but for the sake of scoring big points, talk to the person looking at your models.
+It should not take much time out of your game, and you can make sure all the boxes are checked by the time they leave.

 Keep in mind that you’re both fans of the same little toy soldiers, and if you are passionate about your stuff, or proud about those not-even-that-great-looking eyes on that one sarge, you’re tapping in on what we all love about the hobby.
 The judge knows the pains of painting uncrossed eyes, and he has the same horror stories of ruining a perfect warlord with a coat of varnish.

 It’s this passion that makes our hobby so irresistible and fun.